Biswajee/Collaboration/readme.md

   > `http://127.0.0.1:8000/doc/doc_view/` - On submitting the form on `/doc/doc_upload/` page, the uploaded files can be viewed in this URL.

 + **slideviewer** - This module contains a presentation upload section where presentation files can be uploaded and viewed in another link.
-The max. number of uploads being 6.

   URL description for the module: